-There are advantages to open loop-type systems, such as the avoidance of purchasing and handling caustic soda, and the avoidance of processing washwater.
+There are advantages to open loop-type systems, such as not requiring caustic soda, and the avoidance of processing washwater.
 Closed loop system advantages include the scrubber working with the same efficiency independently of where the vessel is operating, and there is little or no water discharge making it best suited for coastal, port and inland waters.
 In order to utilize the advantages of both systems, some manufacturers have proposed hybrid scrubbing systems.
-These can be operated as an open loop system when in the open ocean and as a closed loop system when in a sensitive sea or river area (see Figure 11).
-The changeover from open to closed loop is done by changing over the circulating pump suction from seawater to the freshwater circulating tank, and by changing the washwater discharge from the overboard discharge to the circulating tank.
+These can be operated as an open loop system when in the open ocean and as a closed loop system when in a sensitive sea or in a low alkalinity water area (see Figure 10).
+The changeover from open to closed loop is done by changing over the circulating pump suction from seawater to the circulating tank, and by changing the washwater discharge from the overboard discharge to the circulating tank.

-Figure 11: Hybrid Scrubber System
+Figure 10: Hybrid Scrubber System